Gulshan-e-Maymar

+In addition to the deteriorating road conditions and security concerns, there is also an issue with how incidents are reported.
+Any incident that occurs after Sohrab Goth is often incorrectly reported in the news as having taken place in Gulshan-e-Maymar.
+This misreporting creates a misleading perception and negatively affects the reputation of the private residential societies in the area, despite the incidents actually occurring outside their jurisdiction.

+It is important that the concerned authorities address both the security situation and the road infrastructure, while the media ensures accurate reporting of incident locations to avoid unfairly damaging the image of residential communities.

-Gulshan-e-Maymar township is situated just off the Super Highway (main highway between Karachi and Hyderabad) in MDA Scheme 45 (and partly in MDA scheme 33) in Karachi.
+Gulshan-e-Maymar township is situated just off the Super Highway (main highway between Karachi and Hyderabad, M-9) in MDA Scheme 45 (and partly in MDA scheme 33) in Karachi.
 It is about ten kilometers north-east of Sohrab Goth / F.B.
 Area and approximately 15 kilometers from the Expo Center.
-Its postal code is 75340.
+Its postal code is 07526.

 In July 2025, a fatal clash between Pakistani police and paramilitary Rangers in Karachi's SITE-A Area highlighted growing tensions and disciplinary issues within the country's security apparatus.
 A police officer, Waseem Akhtar—posted at Gulshan-e-Maymar Police Station—was killed, and a Rangers official, Nauman, was critically injured after a verbal dispute escalated into a shootout.
 According to Keamari SSP Captain (retd) Faizan Ali, both personnel appeared to be in a poor mental state.
 Authorities recovered two 9mm pistols from the scene, and formal legal proceedings have been initiated.
 The incident underscored underlying animosities and lapses in cohesion between Pakistan's law enforcement agencies.

 Ayub Shah Bukhari was a Sufi master and his shrine is located in Gulshan-e-Maymar.